danielsaidi/ScrollKit/README.md

     <img src="Resources/Demo.gif" width=300 />
 </p>

+ScrollKit has a ``ScrollViewWithOffset`` that provides you with the scroll view offset, a ``ScrollViewHeader`` that automatically stretches out when the scroll view is pulled down, and a ``ScrollViewWithStickyHeader`` that pins the header view to the top as it is scrolled below the navigation bar.

-The views in this library are designed to be easy to use, and basically just add more properties to the standard SwiftUI `ScrollView`.
+ScrollKit's views are designed to be easy to use, and basically just add more properties to the standard SwiftUI `ScrollView`.
 They can be used on all Apple platforms, including iOS, macOS, tvOS and watchOS.

+ScrollKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.